amygdalama/blog-source/content/2014-02-17-github-pages-pelican.md

 		:::python
 		THEME = "pelican-themes/subtle"

-	I recommend using an absolute or relative path to the theme, rather than using `pelican-themes --install subtle`.
-This ensures that Pelican HTML output will reflect any changes you make to the theme.
+	This method is better than using `pelican-themes` as described [here](http://docs.getpelican.com/en/3.3.0/pelican-themes.html), because it ensures that the Pelican HTML output will reflect any changes you make to the theme (without having to re-install the theme by running the `pelican-themes` command).

 ##Customization
 All elements of your theme are customizable!
 You can change attributes of text like font, size, color, and more in the `main.css` file found in your theme's directory.
 For example, I've made many edits to the file `pelican-themes/subtle/static/css/main.css`.

 Similarly, you can change layouts of your pages (like what shows up in your site nav menu) by exploring the HTML files in the `templates` folder within your theme.
 There will usually be a `base.html` file (or something similar) that provides the foundation for things like your header and site nav menu that will apply to every page.

 There should also be HTML files that serve as templates for specific types of pages.
 For example, `article.html` defines the basic structure for your articles/blog posts.
-If you want to change whether the author, date, tags, etc, display above article content, you should look there.
+If you want to change the metadata that displays above article content, you should look there.

 If you see something on your website that you want to change, and you're not sure where to look in your theme's CSS/HTML files, right click on the element in the browser and go to "Inspect Element".
 This will show you where in the HTML the element is (on the left) and what parts of the CSS file define its style (on the right).
-You can adjust things here in the browser to test out different fonts, colors, etc, but note that changes you make to the code in your browser will not be reflected in your source files.
+You can adjust things here in the browser to test out different fonts, colors, etc, but changes you make to the code in your browser will not be reflected in your source files.

 ##Generating Your Site
+Once you have markdown files in your `content` folder, navigate to your blog's main directory and run:

+	:::bash
+	$ cd blog
+	$ make devserver

-Once you have markdown files in your `content` folder, you can run `make devserver`, which does a number of things: it runs the `pelican` command on your `content` folder to generate HTML for your site using the theme you specify in your `pelicanconf.py` file, and serves your site locally at [http://localhost:8000](http://localhost:8000). `make devserver` will also automatically regenerate your site every time you save a change to a content, configuration, or theme file!
+`make devserver` does a number of things: first it runs the `pelican` command on your `content` folder to generate HTML for your site using the theme you specify in your `pelicanconf.py` file, and serves your site locally at [http://localhost:8000](http://localhost:8000). `make devserver` will also automatically regenerate your site (i.e. run `pelican` on `content` every time you save a change to a content, configuration, or theme file!
 Just refresh the page in your browser, and you should immediately see the changes.
+If this doesn't work, it's probably due to the settings you have in your configuration files (`pelicanconf.py`, `Makefile`, and/or `develop_server.sh`).

 ##Posting to GitHub
 Recall that you need a repository on GitHub named *username.github.io* (this will be the remote repository for your blog), and that your HTML files need to be in this repository's main directory (not within a subdirectory).